 For each fiscal year, which is July 1 to June 30, the college produces a Staffing Chart.
 This Staffing Chart shows the college’s organizational structure and all positions and position titles that the college’s Board of Trustees has approved for the year.
 The names of persons employed as of July 1 are included on the Staffing Chart.
-If the Staffing Chart is revised during the fiscal year, the revision date is indicated on the document.
+As the Staffing Chart is revised or updated during the fiscal year, the revision date is indicated on the document.
 The Staffing Chart is available on the college’s website.

 Each position at the college is described in an approved job description on file in the Human Resources Department.
 Supervisors are to update job descriptions when any changes are made in position responsibilities, title, working hours, or required or desired qualifications.
 An approved format for a job description is available.

 GGeneral job responsibilities of the senior administrative officers, who report directly to the President, follow along with information about affirmative action, legal assistance, and the President’s Cabinet.

 The President serves as the chief administrative/chief executive officer and is directly responsible to the Board of Trustees for the college’s operation and management.
 The President operates within established policies and procedures and by the direction of the Trustees, the Bylaws of the Trustees, and the State Board of Community Colleges.
 The President recommends policies to the Board of Trustees and discharges those functions that the Board may delegate.
 The President provides leadership for educational programs and services, maintains a qualified staff, ensures proper operating procedures for all functions within the college, and appoints committees when needed.
 The President participates in professional and community agency committees, boards, and organizations as necessary and appropriate.